jj1bdx/sfmt-erlang/README.md

 an opportunity to give a presentation about this software at Erlang Factory SF Bay 2011.

-Pepabo R&D Institute of GMO Pepabo Inc. kindly give the financial support for this project.
+Pepabo R&D Institute of GMO Pepabo, Inc. kindly gives the financial support for this project.